All-Hands-AI/OpenHands/openhands/runtime/plugins/agent_skills/README.md

-# Open Hands Skill Sets
+# OpenHands Skill Sets

-This folder implements a skill/tool set `agentskills` for Open Hands.
+This folder implements a skill/tool set `agentskills` for OpenHands.

 It is intended to be used by the agent **inside sandbox**.
 The skill set will be exposed as a `pip` package that can be installed as a plugin inside the sandbox.